The Best Things To Do In Buenos Aires Argentina

 If you already have had your fair share of asado and crave a big tasty burger, go to Burger Joint at Jorge Luis Borges 1766.
 It has a quirky interior and delicious burgers.
 You can even draw or write something on the walls in its garden.

-Taking a day trip to Tigre is one of the most relaxing and enjoyable day trips from Buenos Aires.
+Taking a day trip to Tigre is one of the best things to do in Buenos Aires for a relaxing and enjoyable day out of the city.

 It’s super easy to do.
 Just hop on the Mitre train at Retiro Train Station, and within an hour, you’ll find yourself in Tigre.
 Tigre is a charming riverside town, known for its network of winding rivers and lush greenery.

-A Tigre Delta boat trip is the best day trip from Buenos Aires
+A Tigre Delta boat trip is one of the best things to do in Buenos Aires.

 Once there, take a boat ride to explore the delta.
 You’ll cruise through the peaceful waterways, passing cute little houses on stilts and thick vegetation that feels like a world away from the city.